The official IELTS by IDP app is here! Download it today.

 Accepted by 12,000 organisations in 150 countries for migration purposes

-Accepted by 3,300 universities and organisations in 74 countries
+Accepted by universities and organizations in fewer countries.

 Speaking test